weedleeedle/progress-report-bot/writeup.md

 only the progress reports module.
 Other replacements might take the form of other Discord bots, or just extensions of this bot.

-I currently don't have a name in mind for the new bot.
-Something that incorporates "PR" like Prancer, idk.

-I'll just call it PRBot for now.
+His name will be Presley.

 # Command Format

-We'll use the newer slash command format for PRBot.
-As we've discussed, slash commands have some limitations but none of those should affect PRBot.
+We'll use the newer slash command format for Presley.
+As we've discussed, slash commands have some limitations but none of those should affect Presley.

 Commands include:
 - Submitting new progress reports (/report, allowed for anyone)